Outcomes of Bad Customer Service

 If you don’t want your business to continue losing customers, and if you have a will to raise your brand’s reputation, then you should follow the 3R Rule of Customer Service.

-Whether a mistake was your company made was small, you still need to take responsibility and provide a fast resolution.
-Don’t argue with your customers and try to prove them they are wrong for something it is not true, but rather offer efficient customer service and win customer’s loyalty.
-Little things such as discounts, some presents or even a small sorry note will still keep your customers of turning back to another company.
+Whether or not your business made a small mistake, you still need to accept responsibility and resolve the mistake quickly.
+Don’t argue with your customers and try to prove them wrong for something that is not true, but rather offer efficient customer service and win customers’ loyalty.
+Little things such as discounts, some presents or even a small sorry note will still keep your customers off turning back to another company.